felys-lang/felys-docs/docs/en/api/object.md

 ## Function

 This function is declared during runtime.
-Since Felys suppoerts Rust function injection, builing a Felys function abstract syntax tree is meaningless.
+Since Felys supports Rust function injection, builing a Felys function abstract syntax tree is meaningless.
 Thus, no interface is provided.

 ## Rust Function